devetry/skills-front-end/studios/mario/5/README.md

 currentMenu: studios
 ---

 Today you won't be adding any new features to the project.
-Instead you will refactor the existing codebase to use jQuery instead of "vanilla" Javascript for manipulating the DOM.
+Instead you will refactor the existing codebase to use Vue.js instead of "vanilla" Javascript for manipulating the DOM.

 ## Obtaining the Starter Code